3.12.1. General Information¶

 The following extensions are available to increase the functionality of the software:

-- Rekod - added support for file sets, ability to upload any files, including non-geospatial.
+File buckets - file sets, adds ability to upload any files, including non-geospatial ones.

-Example: adding Rekod extension.
-Here are steps to add an extension:
+Here are the steps to add nextgisweb_filebucket extension:

-- Execute command to download extension source code to server where NextGIS Web is installed:
+Execute command to download extension source code to a server where NextGIS Web is installed:

 Example: changes to configuration file: